funyx/mimo/README.md

-  db:seed           Seed the database with records db:wipe           Drop all tables, views, and types make make:controller   Create a new controller class make:factory      Create a new model factory make:middleware   Create a new middleware class make:migration    Create a new migration file make:model        Create a new Eloquent model class make:seeder       Create a new seeder class migrate migrate:fresh     Drop all tables and re-run all migrations
+  db:seed           Seed the database with records db:wipe           Drop all tables, views, and types make make:action       Create a new action class make:controller   Create a new controller class make:factory      Create a new model factory make:middleware   Create a new middleware class make:migration    Create a new migration file make:model        Create a new model class make:seeder       Create a new seeder class migrate migrate:fresh     Drop all tables and re-run all migrations